EvanKoe/react-native-ready-comps/README.md

 ## MIT License

 The MIT License is an open-source license that allow anyone to use, modify and distribute this software with the condition that you must add a link to the creator's github repository in your application.

+## Contributing

+You are a developer and you want to contribute to this awesome project ?
+Great !
+Just raed the [Coding style](https://github.com/EvanKoe/react-native-ready-comps/tree/doc/coding-style.md) to be aware of the syntax we ask.
+You must also read and understand the [Code of conduct](https://github.com/EvanKoe/react-native-ready-comps/tree/doc/code-of-conduct.md).
+If you want details about how to create branches, pull requests, or commits, read our [CONTRIBUTING.md](https://github.com/EvanKoe/react-native-ready-comps/tree/doc/CONTRIBUTING.md).